syncthing/syncthing/users/faq.rst

 #.
 There is a certain amount of housekeeping that must be done to track the
    current and available versions of each file in the index database.

+#.
+By default Syncthing uses periodic scanning every 60 seconds to detect
+   file changes.
+This means checking every file's modification time and comparing it to the database.
+This can cause spikes of CPU usage for large folders.

 Hashing, compression and encryption cost CPU time.
 Also, using the GUI causes a certain amount of extra CPU usage to calculate the summary data it presents.
 Note however that once things are *in sync* CPU usage should be